 Because occupations involving physical labor dominate the local economy, Moselle is generally considered to be a blue-collar town.
 100.00% of the Moselle workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Moselle is a town of transportation and shipping workers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Moselle who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-Overall, Moselle’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Moselle’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Moselle is very much a car-oriented town.
 This is because the population of Moselle isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.